 - Go to go to the Tab for Compatibility. tab.

 - Select the option that is dedicated to running this program in Compatibility Mode option.

 - Select your Windows Version then click Apply, and then OK.

 If this doesn’t resolve the problem If this doesn’t work, return to the Compatibility tab and uncheck all the boxes.

 11. Move The Game To A Different Location

 In the beginning, you must create a new Steam library folder that is in another location similar to a different drive

 - Open Steam and go to Settings.

-- Select to the “Add Library Folderoption Choose the location that you would like to build the Library and select the New Folder.
+- Select the “Add Library Folderoption Choose the location where you would like to build the Library and select the New Folder.